 Corfu Town’s Old Town is a place you should not miss!
 As a UNESCO World Heritage Site since June 2007, the Old Town is stunning and a joy to get lost in.
 While you explore the Old Town, make sure you head to Skalinada Restaurant if you want delicious food in beautiful surroundings.
 Housed in a landmark building built in 1672, the restaurant is extremely quaint and has also been a family-run business since 1842.
 The restaurant is situated in a tiny paved street with shuttered windows and balconies filled with colourful flowers.
 The restaurant opens out right onto the street with tables and chairs out in the cobbled walkways.
 It’s so pretty and the food is great too!

 Corfu Dolce, Patisserie Cafe, Lakones

 If you’re an ice cream fiend this is the place for you!
-Another cafe with out-of-this-world views over the bays and cliffs of Paleokastritsa, they serve some of the best creamiest ice-cream and most delicious desserts on the island.
+Another cafe with out-of-this-world views over the bays and cliffs of Paleokastritsa, they serve some of the creamiest ice-cream and most delicious desserts on the island.

 Bella Vista Sunset Restaurant, Kaiser’s Throne, Pelekas

 Bella Vista Sunset Restaurant is located at the top of the hill in Pelekas, next to the monument, Kaiser’s Throne.
 While we haven’t eaten here ourselves, we have had drinks here and enjoyed the 360-degree view from the patio.